Jelsik/DataVisFinalProject-Pentagon/README.md

 After intaking the data from `Binary_Classifier.csv`, further analysis was done to make the data as useable as possible when binary encoded, without compromsing the value of the data.
 Upon investigation, the columns `pub_agency_name`, `division_name`, and `county_name` were dropped after being considered superflous.
 The comparison their data held of city vs. county, and region of U.S. were adequetely covered elsewhere.

-The column `state_name` was singled out for bucketing.
+The column `state_name` was one singled out for bucketing.

 ![StateDensity](https://github.com/Jelsik/DataVisFinalProject-Pentagon/blob/JonBranch/PicturesForReport/DensityStates.PNG)